Glidias/haxevx/README.md

 Still in early draft stage, but some ideas i've been tossing around with regards to developing in Haxe to target/construct a VueJS/VueX 2.0 application.
 With it, you get the benefit of massive type-hinting/type-checking/safety, etc. inherant within Haxe.

-Even though Vuex boilerplate is avoided (via Haxe reflection api), since there's a way to declare and use mutator/actions methods without managing/matching strings with Babel/ES6 helpers and such, the caveat is that in order to have full-on editor type hinting/completion, and a combination of compile-time & runtime initialization type-safety when deploying from Haxe to Vuex , some extra boilerplate (typical within Haxe or any strict-typing style of langauges) is still required.
-In some cases, it may be less code than the BabelJS style of coding, and in some cases, more code due to the need for type completion/validation.
+Even though Vuex boilerplate is avoided (via Haxe reflection api), since there's a way to declare and use mutator/actions methods without managing/matching strings with Babel/ES6 helpers and such, the caveat is that in order to have full-on editor type hinting/completion, and a combination of compile-time & runtime initialization type-safety when deploying from Haxe to Vuex , some extra boilerplate (typical within Haxe or any strict/static-typed languages) is still required.
+In some cases, it may be less code than the BabelJS style of coding, and in some cases, more code due to the need for type completion/validation (eg. Even though there's no magic "mapGetters/mapActions/mapMutators" helper methods, there are other means I'm toying around with, such as static mutator/action/getter class field reference calls, etc.) to perform necessary actions through the global Store.

+In short, this is HaxeVx, a Vuex implementation that avoids having to handle any strings.
+Instead, call strictly-typed functions with specific parameters/requirements.
+HaxeVX will convert these method calls to string-based commits/dispatches accordingly with automatic namespacing.

 As of now, this draft is working under Haxe 3.3.0.